 - Knead the dough with your hands until it is soft, malleable, and has no lumps.

-- Let the dough sit for 5 minutes.
+- Let the mixture rest for 5 minutes.

-- If you see cracks in the arepa edges, wet the tips of your fingers and seal them (check the video to see how).
+- If you see cracks in the arepa edges, wet your fingertips and seal them (check the video to see how).

-- Place the arepas in the griddle and cook them for 5-6 minutes.
+- Place arepas in the griddle or grill pan and cook them for 5-6 minutes.

-- Flip the arepas and cook them for another 5 minutes.
+- Reduce the fire to medium heat, flip the arepas, and cook them on the second side for another 5 minutes.

 Video